Air Force Field: Surgical Service (4N1X1)

 You'll need a high school diploma or its equivalent, and 15 college credits to be eligible for this role.
-A basic knowledge of anatomy and physiology, the ability to stand for long periods of time and a record free of emotional instability are also required to be a surgical specialist.
-And you need to be between the ages of 17 and 39.
+Basic knowledge of anatomy and physiology, the ability to stand for long periods of time, and a record free of emotional instability are also required to be a surgical specialist.

 You'll complete 7.5 weeks of basic military training and complete Airmen's Week before attending technical school at Fort Sam Houston in Texas.

 Like all Air Force recruits, you'll need to score at least a 36 on the 99-point Armed Services Vocational Aptitude Battery (ASVAB) which is also known as the Armed Forces Qualifications Test Score, or AFQT.